 Indirect taxes (VAT, SDLT)

 1.2 Ownership and approval

-The tax strategy is prepared and updated by the Group Tax Manager and is approved by the board.
+The tax strategy is prepared and updated by the Group Head of Tax and is approved by the board.
 Execution of the strategy is the responsibility of the board, with day to day responsibility delegated to the Chief Financial Officer.